 The Brazilian pharmaceutical business

-The drug production market, as part of the manufacturing industry, is very important for Brazil’s economy in terms of value added and employment generation.
-With a production value of more than 40 billion Brazilian reals in 2017, the Brazilian pharmaceutical market employed nearly 990 thousand people in the wholesale and retail segments, divided among more than 128 thousand companies.
-In addition, expenditures on salaries and remunerations reached approximately 25 billion Brazilian reals in both segments combined.
+Drug production, as part of the manufacturing industry, is very important for Brazil’s economy in terms of value added and employment generated.
+The pharmaceutical industry in Brazil reached a production value of more than 46 billion Brazilian reals in 2019, with medications accounting for 96 percent of the total value.
+That year, the Brazilian pharmaceutical market employed over one million people in the wholesale and retail segments, with the retail sector making up the highest share of the working force within this sector.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 In the following 6 chapters, you will quickly find the 30 most important statistics relating to "Pharmaceutical industry in Brazil".